 Hello!
-My name’s Mark Green and at various points so far I’ve been European Editorial Coordinator at Nintendo; a writer of online content for Disney; Online Editor for BT Vision; Editor of NGamer Magazine and lots more.
-I’m currently Web Producer for the National Railway Museum in York.
+My name’s Mark Green and at various points so far I’ve been European Editorial Coordinator at Nintendo, an online content writer for Disney, Editor of NGamer Magazine, Online Editor for BT Vision, and lots more.
+I’m currently Lead Digital Editor at AQA in Guildford.

-- Talks I’ve given about the web and game development.
+- Talks about the web and game development

-- I’ve loved programming since I was seven years old, when my parents got me a 48K ZX Spectrum for Christmas.
+- I’ve loved programming since my parents got me a 48K ZX Spectrum for my seventh Christmas.

 - Email me at email@example.com